coostdocs/codoc/content/en/co/atomic.md

 inline T atomic_xor(T* p, V v, memory_order_t mo = mo_seq_cst);
 ```

-- Atomic bitwise X0R operation, T is any integer type with a length of 1, 2, 4, 8 bytes, V is any integer type, and the parameter p is a pointer of type T.
+- Atomic bitwise XOR operation, T is any integer type with a length of 1, 2, 4, 8 bytes, V is any integer type, and the parameter p is a pointer of type T.

-- This function performs a bitwise X0R operation on the integer pointed to by p and v, and returns the result of the operation.
+- This function performs a bitwise XOR operation on the integer pointed to by p and v, and returns the result of the operation.

 - Example